Jacques Cousteau: Religious views

 Archbishop Jean-Marie Lustiger celebrated his funeral Mass at Notre-Dame in Paris.
 In his homily he stated, "Without betraying any confidences, Father Carré told me of his respect for Jacques-Yves Cousteau.
 He discovered in him a man of prayer whom he accompanied in his last months of his life, giving him, through the sacraments of the Church, the strength of his passage towards eternity."

 In a chapter entitled "The Holy Scriptures and the Environment" in the posthumous work The Human, the Orchid, and the Octopus, he is quoted as stating that "The glory of nature provides evidence that God exists".

 Opinion on recreational fishing

-Cousteau said that just because fish are cold-blooded does not mean they do not feel pain, and that recreational fishermen only say so to reassure their conscience.
+Jacques Cousteau said that just because fish are cold-blooded does not mean they do not feel pain, and that recreational fishermen only say so to reassure their conscience.

 Death and legacy

 Jacques-Yves Cousteau died of a heart attack on 25 June 1997 in Paris, two weeks after his 87th birthday.
 He was buried in the family vault at Saint-André-de-Cubzac, his birthplace.
-An homage was paid to him by the town by naming the street which runs out to the house of his birth "rue du Commandant Cousteau", where a commemorative plaque was placed.
+A homage was paid to him by the town by naming the street which runs out to the house of his birth "rue du Commandant Cousteau", where a commemorative plaque was placed.